A lot has changed in the world of search engine optimization – and there’s a lot of SEO tips out there.

 However, if your image is of a “blue women’s hat,” don’t name your image “click here to buy hat.”

-Always remember that in SEO, relevance is more important that creativity or cleverness.
+Always remember that in image search engine optimization, relevance is more important than creativity or cleverness.

 According to the Content Marketing Institute, producing unique and engaging content is a challenge for most marketers.